 The soft-spoken Executive is a man of repute and a point of reference for Zimbabwe mining success stories.
 Curtis was the first hero of the indigenization policy after his company became the first to implement the policy.

 Blanket Mine under his stewardship has been one of the biggest supporters of community development.

 (9) Toindepi Muganyi

-Toindepi Muganyi is the current CEO of Asa Resources group and managing director of Freda Rebecca.
-He is also former Chamber of Mines president.
+Toindepi Muganyi is the current CEO of ASA Resources group and managing director of Freda Rebecca.
+He is also a former Chamber of Mines President.
 The man has managed to grow his profile to become a voice of reason in the mining sector.

 (10) Bhekhinkosi Nkomo

-Bheki is also a registered Chartered Accountant both in Zimbabwe and South Africa and holds a Bachelor of Commerce Accounting Degree from the National University of Science and Technology , and a Bachelor of Accounting Science Degree from University of South Africa .
+Bheki is also a registered Chartered Accountant both in Zimbabwe and South Africa and holds a Bachelor of Commerce Accounting Degree from the National University of Science and Technology, and a Bachelor of Accounting Science Degree from the University of South Africa.

 Furthermore, Bheki played a key role in restructuring the Group’s debt which significantly improved the Company’s liquidity, capital structure, and operational efficiency.
 Bheki also has vast experience in the areas of finance, operations, and strategic planning.